Chutlhu/python_kickstart/README.md

-# KICKSTART YOUR PYTHON PROJECT
+# KICKSTART YOUR MACHINE LEARNING PROJECT IN PYTHON

 ## Part 1: Coockiecutter, git and virtualenv
 ### Cookiecutter